ETouring Car World Cup: Specifications

-ETCR cars use spec powertrains supplied by the series organizers, with manufacturers using their own bodywork.
-The common kit includes motors, gearbox, inverter, battery, ECU and cooling system; ETCR technical regulations require a single-speed rear-drive chassis with McPherson strut front suspension and double wishbone rear suspension.
+ETCR cars used spec powertrains supplied by the series organizers, with manufacturers using their own bodywork.
+The common kit includes motors, gearbox, inverter, battery, ECU and cooling system; ETCR technical regulations require a single-speed rear-drive chassis with MacPherson strut front suspension and double wishbone rear suspension.

-The car has four electric motors on the rear axle, which deliver a maximum combined output of 300 kW (continuous) and 500 kW (peak, in the push-to-pass mode).
+The car had four electric motors on the rear axle, which deliver a maximum combined output of 300 kW (continuous) and 500 kW (peak, in the push-to-pass mode).
 The electric drivetrain unit (EDU) is capable of electronic torque vectoring by varying the power to each rear wheel.
 Inverter, motor, and gearbox are supplied by MAGELEC Propulsion.

-The battery, developed by Williams Advanced Engineering, has a capacity of 62 kWh, operating at a voltage of 798 V. According to Williams, it can be charged from 10% to 90% state of charge in one hour on a 60 kW charger.
+The battery, developed by Williams Advanced Engineering, had a capacity of 62 kWh, operating at a voltage of 798 V. According to Williams, it could be charged from 10% to 90% state of charge in one hour on a 60 kW charger.
 Total range is 40 km.
 It is centrally located on a subframe for better weight distribution, and accounts for nearly 1/3 of the total curb weight of 1575 kg, at 500 kg.
 Williams also supply the vehicle control modules.

 Race format

-The ETCR race format is different from standard touring car races, but instead, similar to a rallycross format with several rounds of short races and an elimination process leading to a final.
-The individual races are called 'battles' and are started from an opening gate and last for only a few laps.
-Each driver has a ‘push-to-pass’ power boost and a smaller ‘fightback’ boost for trying to reclaim a position.
-Between the battles, cars return to a central ‘energy station’ where they can be recharged.
+The ETCR race format was different from standard touring car races, but instead, similar to a rallycross format with several rounds of short races and an elimination process leading to a final.
+The individual races were called 'battles' and were started from an opening gate and last for only a few laps.
+Each driver had a ‘push-to-pass’ power boost and a smaller ‘fightback’ boost for trying to reclaim a position.
+Between the battles, cars returned to a central ‘energy station’ where they could be recharged.

 Champions

 Teams and cars

-As of November 2020, four teams have announced their participation in the series, each developing a different car.
-Commitments from one more brand have been received, but not yet announced.
+Three cars had been developed and were competing in the two seasons of ETCR: